mdn/content/files/en-us/web/api/rtcicecandidatepairstats/nominated/index.md

 {{APIRef("WebRTC")}}

-The {{domxref("RTCIceCandidatePairStats")}} property **`nominated`** specifies whether or not the candidate pair described by the underlying `RTCIceCandidatePair` has been nominated to be used as the configuration for the WebRTC connection.
+The **`nominated`** property of the {{domxref("RTCIceCandidatePairStats")}} dictionary specifies whether or not the candidate pair described by the underlying `RTCIceCandidatePair` has been nominated to be used as the configuration for the WebRTC connection.

 ## Value